Discipleship Training School

 There may also be opportunity for you to complete your field assignments onboard our Training and Medical Ship, the MV YWAM PNG, in remote areas of Papua New Guinea!

 Our speakers are sought from Australia and overseas providing the best input by gifted speakers with proven experience on the field.
-Our speakers have a commitment to invest into students and will care for you as an individual.
+They invest into students and will care for you as an individual.

-Our live-learn training philosophy is based on having a training environment where students, staff, teachers and families eat, study, work, and play in close proximity for maximized learning and mentoring opportunities.
-Our accommodation and dining is right on campus.
+Our live-learn training philosophy creates a learning environment where staff, teachers and families eat, study, work, and play in close proximity for maximized learning and mentoring opportunities.
+Your accommodation and dining is right on campus.

 Alive with Purpose